Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 versa*, so in practical terms there is really no meaningful difference between the two models.
-In this book, to avoid any ambiguity, when mentioning soil maps we will often refer to the spatio-temporal reference and support size of the maps at the highest possible level of detail.
-Below, for example, is a full list of specifications attached to a *soil map* produced for African continent [@Hengl2015AfSoilGrids250m]:
+In this book, to avoid any ambiguity, when mentioning soil maps we will often refer to the spatio-temporal reference and support size of the maps at the finest possible level of detail.
+Below, for example, is a full list of specifications attached to a *soil map* produced for the African continent [@Hengl2015AfSoilGrids250m]:

 -   *target variable*: soil organic carbon in permille;